 logo=path/to/logofile.png # will be overlaid on top of all frames.
 Must be pre-sized manually.

 logo_gravity=SouthEast # Position of logo overlay.
 North | South | East | West | NorthEast | NorthWest | SouthEast | SouthWest

 Input text file:

-The similar syntax used in ~/.dvd-slideshow/dvd-slideshowrc can be used in the input text file.
-This way, you could specify settings specifit to the slideshow you are working on without changing your default settings:
+The same syntax used in ~/.dvd-slideshow/dvd-slideshowrc can be used in the input text file.
+This way, you could specify settings specifit to the slideshow you are working on without changing your default settings.

 A theme is just a file containing a list of configuration variables, and possibly also background images, fonts, or audio in the same directory.